Is Accounting Stressful?

 - Is this meeting necessary?

-Save meetings for critical project updates, share relevant news, talk about issues undermining the team’s productivity, or brainstorm.
+Save meetings for critical project updates, share relevant news, discuss issues undermining the team’s productivity, or brainstorm.

-This can be done by imparting non-urgent information or routine to be implemented in your department.
+This can be done by imparting non-urgent information or implementing a routine in your department.
 You can consider using emails or memos so employees can read them in their own time.

 - What’s the agenda?

-These steps will help make the attendees more engaged in meetings, and less tensed than they have to take time out of their day.
+These steps will help make the attendees more engaged in meetings.

 - Who needs to attend this meeting?